QuentinRa/blog.quentinra.dev/tools/latex/index.md

 in a whole line.
 An alternative to ```\[latex\]``` is ``\begin{equation}latex\end{equation}``.

 Spaces are useless in your latex code since the math parser will do what he wants, you should either use ``\ `` so slash followed by a space or use ``\quad`` (or `\,`, `\:`, ...).
-You an make a horizontal space with ``\hspace{1cm}``.
+You can make a horizontal space with ``\hspace{1cm}``.

 **Note**: if you don't remember the name of a symbol, just draw it on